kingalok/TaskTitans/README.md

 # 🛠️ TaskTitans - Command Your Tasks Like a Titan!

 **TaskTitans** is an intelligent, modular command interface built on top of Telegram + LangChain agents.
-It enables natural language task execution through Telegram by integrating with tools like WhatsApp, email, MySQL, stock market alerts, travel guides, fuel price lookups, and more — all wrapped in a Dockerized agent.
+It enables natural language task execution through Telegram by integrating with tools like WhatsApp, email, MySQL, weather, stock market alerts, travel guides, fuel price lookups, and more — all wrapped in a Dockerized agent.

 ---

 ## 🚀 Features

-- 📬 Send **WhatsApp** or **Telegram** messages via simple commands
+- 📬 Send **WhatsApp** or **Telegram** messages via simple prompts
-- 📧 Trigger **email alerts** via SMTP
+- 📧 Trigger **email notifications** with subject and message
-- 📚 Query and interact with **MySQL databases**
+- 🗃️ Query and interact with a **MySQL database**
-- 📉 Monitor **BSE stock prices** and get alerts when they drop below a threshold
+- 📉 Get **BSE stock prices** or set threshold alerts
+- 🌦️ Check **weather** for any city in real-time
+- 🔍 Perform **web search** using **Tavily Search**
+- 🧭 Discover **tourist attractions** in any city
 - 🛢️ Find **cheapest petrol prices** nearby (UK only – experimental)
-- 🧭 Discover **tourist attractions** in any city
-- 🛒 Plan future tools: grocery deals, morning assistant, Alexa, Teams integration

 ---